-MCM(s) BMP BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) 1 - Public Education, Outreach and Involvement 1.1 - Utility Bill inserts Yes; Utility bill insert for 2023 went out three cycles, to all customers with info regarding constituents of stormwater pollution prevention.
-1 - Public Education, Outreach and 1.2 - Social Media Yes; Facebook posts/Tweets with regards to the Stormwater Management Program and stormwater quality were posted in 2023.
+MCM(s) BMP BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) 1 - Public Education, Outreach and Involvement 1.1 - Utility Bill inserts Yes; Utility bill insert for 2024 went out three cycles, to all customers with info regarding constituents of stormwater pollution prevention.
+1 - Public Education, Outreach and 1.2 - Social Media Yes; Facebook posts/Tweets with regards to the Stormwater Management Program and stormwater quality were posted in 2024.
 1 - Public Education, Outreach and 1.3 - Town Website Yes; Information is provided on the Town website and provides valuable information regarding stormwater topics as well as contact information.
-1 - Public Education, Outreach and Involvement 1.4 - Reference Material at Town Library Yes; Educational coloring books that feature "Gwendle the water quality duck", and stormwater book marks were placed at the library and given out to children.
+1 - Public Education, Outreach and Involvement 1.4 - Reference Material at Town Hall Yes; Educational materials were placed at the Town Hall front desk and made available to children/residents.

 MCM(s) BMP BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) 1 - Public Education, Outreach and Involvement 1.5 - Town Staff Education/Training Yes; Continuing education with regards to Stormwater is paramount to a successful Stormwater program.
 Various Town Dept. staff meetings include instructional discussions on erosion control inspections and similar topics.
 Key staff have also received additional training/education through conferences, seminars and certifications.
 1 - Public Education, Outreach and Involvement 1.6 - Stormwater Hotline Yes; Stormwater hotline is publicized on the Town website.
 A Stormwater email address has been established as well.
 1 - Public Education, Outreach and Involvement 1.7 - Educational booths at Community Events Yes; The Town's Stormwater Utility Administrator usually provides information/demonstrates a watershed model at the Stormwater booth at the applicable Town events.
-1 - Public Education, Outreach and Involvement 1.8 - Household Hazardous Waste Collection and Recycling Yes; The Fire and Police departments hosted two drug take back events; the Town partnered with CWD for a Spring Cleanup and Recycling Event.
+1 - Public Education, Outreach and Involvement 1.8 - Household Hazardous Waste Collection and Recycling Yes; The Fire and Police departments hosted two drug take back events; the Town partnered with Republic for a Spring Cleanup and Recycling Event.
 1 - Public Education, Outreach and Involvement 1.8 - Household Hazardous Waste Collection and Recycling Yes; The Town of Prosper, Public Works Yard accepts bulky items to be properly disposed of; Public Works accepts items every Saturday between 8:00 AM and noon.
 This helps prevent bulky items from being illegally dumped and keeps them out of our waterways.
-1 - Public Education, Outreach and Involvement 1.9 - Watershed model demonstration for middle school science classes Yes; The stormwater utility administrator demonstrated and lent out the model to Rogers Middle School and Hays Middle School.
-Approx. 1,025 students watched the presentation.
+1 - Public Education, Outreach and Involvement 1.9 - Watershed model demonstration for Cub Scout Troup Yes; The stormwater utility administrator, water education coordinator and water supervisor demonstrated to the local cub scout troop.
+19 scouts and parents watched the presentation.